ChrisCherng/heritage-housing/README.md

 ## Main Data Analysis and Machine Learning Libraries
-* Here you should list the libraries you used in the project and provide example(s) of how you used these libraries.
+The following libraries were used in the development of this project:
+* [Numpy](https://numpy.org/): support for large, multi-dimensional arrays and matrices, along with mathematical functions to operate on these arrays.
+Used for the arrays used when displaying heatmaps in the correlation study.
+* [Pandas](https://pandas.pydata.org/): data manipulation and analysis.
+Used for the dataframes in the price predictor and model performance pages.
+* [MatPlotLib](https://matplotlib.org/): plotting library for Python and NumPy.
+Used to plot the charts in the correlation study and model performance pages.
+* [Seaborn](https://seaborn.pydata.org/): a library that uses Matplotlib underneath to plot graphs.
+Used to plot the charts in the correlation study.
+* [Pandas Profiling](https://pypi.org/project/pandas-profiling/): provides one-line Exploratory Data Analysis (EDA).
+Used in the Jupyter notebooks to examine the dataset and provide insights.
+* [PPS Score](https://github.com/8080labs/ppscore): a data-type-agnostic score that can detect linear or non-linear relationships between two columns.
+Used in the correlation study to determine which variables have relationships with the target variable.
+* [Streamlit](https://streamlit.io/): an app framework for ML dashboards.
+Used for the dashboarding for this project.
+* [Feature Engine](https://feature-engine.readthedocs.io/en/latest/): a library with transformers to engineer and select features to use in machine learning models.
+Used for data cleaning and data transformation in the Feature Engineering Jupyter notebook.

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content

-- The custom functions used to compute and visualise correlation and PPS as part of the House Price Correlation work have been taken from the Code Institution learning materials, specifically the "Predictive Power Score Unit 1" lesson notebook.
+- Various custom functions and code have been taken from the Code Institute Churnometer Walkthrough Project, and have been referenced as such when used in the relevant Jupyter notebooks.
-- The text for the Home page was taken from Wikipedia Article A
+- The template for the project (including the ReadMe) has been taken from the Code Institute project handbook.
-- Instructions on how to implement form validation on the Sign-Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
-- The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)

 ### Media

-- The photos used on the home and sign-up page are from This Open Source site
-- The images used for the gallery page were taken from this other open-source site
+- The page icon has been take from [Twemoji](https://twemoji.twitter.com/).

-## Acknowledgements (optional)
+## Acknowledgements
-* In case you would like to thank the people that provided support through this project.
+Grateful thanks to the following:
+* The Code Institute students for their assistance on Slack.
+* My partner, Scott, for his continued support throughout the process.